svall/ShareMyNotes/README.md

 ## **User Stories**
 ShareMyNotes allows students to have access to take notes during class and share them with classmates.
+Students need to access their cohort name in the homepage.
+When logged in, they will see all class topics displayed on the left side.

 Notes are organized by topic and easily accessible.
-Clicking on a topic will display a list of all notes saved under it, and students can select browse through all notes by their titles and select one to display.
+Clicking on each topic will display a list of all notes associated to that specific topic.
+Students can browse through all notes (by their titles) and select one to display.
+The note selected will appear under the "Display Existing Note" heading.

+To create a new note, students can start typing directly under the "Create New Note" header.
+They can add a Title for the note, select which topic the note will be saved under, and write the note.
+The note content can be styled with the buttons available above it.

 ## **Technologies**